 The unit of analysis in chapters 1 through 6 is a combination of a person (or corporation) and a matter or case.
 For example, if a single person is involved in three different criminal cases during the time period specified in the table, he or she is counted three times in the tabulation.
 Similarly, if a single criminal case involves a corporate defendant and four individual defendants, it counts five times in the tabulation.
-In chapter 7, the unit of analysis for incarceration, probation, parole, or other supervised release is a person entering custody or supervision, or a person leaving custody or supervision.
+In chapter 7 the unit of analysis for incarceration, probation, parole, or other supervised release is a person entering custody or supervision, a person leaving custody or supervision, or a person in custody or supervision at year-end.
 For example, a person convicted in two concurrent cases and committed once to the custody of the Federal Bureau of Prisons in the indicated time period is counted as one admission to a term of incarceration.
 A person who terminates probation twice in the indicated time period, such as with a violation and again after reinstatement, is counted as two terminations of probation.